Wine Tasting Sonoma Style – Choosing Wineries, Tasting Rooms, and Vineyards for a Wine Tasting Weekend in Sonoma

 Would you prefer a large commercial tasting area where you can enjoy shuffleboard and bocce ball?
 A rock and roll lounge with a fun party atmosphere?
 A quiet table for two overlooking lavender fields?
 A private, custom experience in the vintner’s own home?

 If you’re looking to connect with loved ones, perhaps you want more intimate shared experiences.
 If you’re just looking for a good time with friends or colleagues, you might prefer the freedom of a commercial tasting space.
-It’s all down to you and your group – and don’t be afraid to switch up the vibe a few times in your wine tasting route!
+It’s all down to you and your group – and don’t be afraid to switch up the vibe a few times in your route!

 Do you want a food pairing with your wine tasting?

-When planning your Sonoma wine tasting weekend, food options are an important thing to consider – as it’s best to avoid any issues of drinking on an empty stomach.
+Food options are an important thing to consider – as it’s best to avoid any issues of drinking on an empty stomach.

 Many wine tasting rooms will offer cheese pairings or charcuteries boards with their tastings.
 Some even elevate each sip with farm-to-table plated meals by award-winning chefs.

-Do you want to make a reservation in advance, or do a walk in?
+Do you want to make a reservation in advance or do a walk-in?

 Some people prefer the flexibility of spontaneous winery walk-ins, while others would rather reserve to guarantee their place and tour.
 Which would you prefer?

 Many wineries are open every day of the week and welcome walk-ins of small groups, but that is entirely dependent on the location and season.
-If you plan your Sonoma wine tasting weekend during the high season from June to October, expect more places to be fully booked up if you don’t reserve in advance.
+If you plan your weekend during the high season from June to October, expect more places to be fully booked up if you don’t reserve in advance.

 Especially during COVID times, a good number of wineries are making reservations a requirement.
 Indoor wine tasting rooms could be closed down, and they could be relying entirely on their outdoor spaces to seat your party.